jinxlover/daily-unbiased-news/README.md

   the RSS feeds, deduplicates and sorts the results, then writes them to `data/news.json`.
 If the data changes, the action commits and pushes the updated JSON back to your repository.
+- **In-browser updates:** The front-end script automatically re-fetches `data/news.json` every 10 minutes so the page shows the latest headlines without requiring a manual refresh.
 - **Easy deployment:** Because the site is entirely static, it can be deployed to GitHub Pages, Netlify, Vercel or any other static hosting platform.
 Simply point the host to the `news_site` directory and ensure